MartijnKeesmaat/web-typography-19-20/README.md

 ## Subtle background sounds

-Sound like these is subtle and adds a lot of ambiances.
-The make the scene feel larger than what we see.
+These type of sounds are subtle and add a lot of ambiances.
+They make the scene feel larger than what we see.
 One of these sounds is a siren.
 It sounds like it could be from a police car.
-This i
+The visual that was used for this resemebles that.
+A blue moving light, bleeding subtly into the video.

 ![giphy (2)](https://user-images.githubusercontent.com/8048514/82840659-b0d10d80-9ed3-11ea-9d6d-109e266ef510.gif)